djohalloran/revertingtotype/content/posts/tomato-fennel-bread/index.md

 1. Measure out the water, puree and olive oil and combine into the bread maker's bowl.

-    <substep>While most bread recipes stipulate warm water to help speed up the yeast reaction, I've not found this necessary with a bread maker.
-Cold or room temperature water left overnight in the breadmaker produces the same results.</substep>
+    <substep>While most bread recipes stipulate warm water to help encourage the yeast reaction, I've not found this necessary when using a bread maker.
+Cold or room temperature water left overnight in the bread maker produces the same results.</substep>

 2. Sift the flour before adding it on top of the liquid ingredients.